fma965/f9-homelab/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f4a1/512.gif" alt="💡" width="20" height="20"> Overview

 This is a mono repository for my entire _homelab_ configuration, including my Kubernetes cluster and Docker instance.
 It uses Infrastructure as Code (IaC) and GitOps practices as much as possible using tools like [Terraform](https://www.terraform.io/), [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate), [Komodo](https://github.com/moghtech/komodo), and [GitHub Actions](https://github.com/features/actions).
-All secrets are using _SOPS_ encryption and are stored in this repository
+All secrets are using 1Password Connect or if that isn't possible _SOPS_ encryption.

 ---